MEC ELITE+ Annual Subscription includes $50 Credit toward any purchase - Offer Extended Through March 31st

 Mortgage license requirements in Texas only require 23 total hours of instruction.
 NMLS requires 20 hours comprised of:

-The remaining 3 hours must discuss Texas state-specific law.
+The remaining 3 hours must discuss Texas State Specific law.
 The MEC Texas 3-Hour Elective course is a self-paced online course that covers:

-• Home Equity Loan Law
+• Home Equity Loan Law.

 • Reverse Mortgage Law